Skip to content

 How many cycles will I need?

 Varies by age and fertility factors.
-Women under 35: average 2 cycles for success (cumulative 60-70% success rate).
+Women under 35: average 2 cycles for success (cumulative 60-70% success rate (commonly cited)).
 35-37: 2-3 cycles.
 38-40: 3-4 cycles.
 Over 40: success rates drop significantly, may need donor eggs.
 Plan realistically based on age and any diagnosed factors.
 Clinic data usually shows cycle-specific and cumulative success rates.

 What about insurance coverage?

-Varies enormously.: about 19 states mandate some IVF coverage; even mandated coverage often has limits.
-Public healthcare: 1-3 cycles free based on age and circumstances, private costs 4,000-8,000 per cycle.
+Varies enormously.: about 19 states mandate some IVF coverage; even mandated coverage often has limits. the universal healthcare system: 1-3 cycles free based on age and circumstances, private costs 4,000-8,000 per cycle.
 Check your specific plan's fertility coverage thoroughly before planning — verbal assurances from HR often miss nuances.

 Many clinics offer payment plans, third-party financing, and refund programs (money back if not pregnant after certain cycles).
 Compare carefully — refund programs cost more per cycle upfront but reduce financial risk.
 Fertility financing interest rates vary; shop around.
 Consider home equity line of credit for lower rates than medical financing.